epsilon537/boxlambda/docs/terms-and-abbreviations.md

 - **CPU**: Central Processing Unit.

 - **CRT0**: C Run-Time 0.
 A set of execution startup routines linked into a C program that performs any initialization work required before calling the program's *main()* function.

+- **Crossbar Interconnect**:  An M x N crossbar is a switching fabric which allows M inputs (bus masters) to connect to N outputs (bus slaves) without blocking.
+Blocking only occurs when two inputs (bus masters) want to talk to the same output (bus slave).

 - **CSR**: Control and Status Register.